 There are many different types of psychotherapy available to help someone with dysthymia.

 Psychotherapy approaches for this disorder vary widely.
 Short-term approaches are preferred, however, because they emphasize realistic, attainable goals in the individual’s life which can usually bring them back to their normal level of functioning.
 This level, however, may be markedly less than what is expected in the average person.
 A person who suffers from dysthymic disorder has generally learned to live with a fair amount of chronic unhappiness in their lives.
-Realistic goals should be established early-on and the focus of therapy, instead of focusing on the person’s mood state.
+Realistic goals should be established early on and therapy should be the focus, instead of focusing on the person’s mood state.

 Goals will vary according to type of therapy.
 Cognitive therapy emphasizes changes in one’s faulty or distorted way of thinking and perceiving the world.
 Interpersonal therapy focuses on an individual’s relationships with others and how to improve and strengthen existing relationships while finding new ones.
 Solution-focused therapy looks at specific problems plaguing an individual’s life in the present and examines how to best go about changing the person’s behavior to solve these difficulties.
 Social skills training focuses on teaching the client new skills on how to become more effective in social and work relationships.
 Usually, psychoanalytic and other insight-oriented approaches will be less effective because of their focus on the past and emphasis on lengthy therapy.
 While incorporation of therapy into a person’s chronic condition might be quite financially lucrative for the therapist, it is not the most change-effective and timely approach to help the individual overcome his or her difficulties.